 The Goodness of Good Friday

-Spiritual director Pat Coyle of Irish Jesuit Communications speaks to Miriam Gormally of Soulwaves Radio about what she perceives to be the serious inadequacies of the current and prevailing atonement theory linked to Jesus’ death on the cross on Good Friday.
+Another one of our most listened to pieces looked at Good Friday and was with Pat Coyle, Director of Irish Jesuit Communications.
+Here she speaks to Miriam Gormally of Soulwaves Radio about what she perceives to be the serious inadequacies of the current and prevailing atonement theory linked to Jesus’ death on the cross on Good Friday.
 She offers a different interpretation of the meaning of Jesus’ death based on her readings of various theologians and biblical scholars.

 She recalls the deeply disturbing impact on her of being told as a child that ”Jesus died on the cross for my sins and if I’d been the only person in the world he would have still gone through all that to save me.”
 She says that she could never accept the logical consequence of the belief that Jesus had to die for our sins as a sacrifice to appease the wrathful Father God.
 “It turns the Father into a bloodthirsty, vengeful being.
 I could never love a God like that.
 He would only fill you with fear.”